 ~/.config/Code/User/globalStorage/saoudrizwan.claude-dev/settings/cline_mcp_settings.json

-Add this configuration (update paths for your system):
+Add this configuration to the file (update paths as needed for your system):

 "kicad": {